Cheese (Parmasan)

 Intolerance to Parmesan cheese can be due to lactose intolerance, where the body lacks the enzyme lactase necessary to digest lactose, a sugar found in milk products.
 Though Parmesan has lower lactose levels than many other cheeses, some individuals may still react.

 Another cause might be a casein intolerance, where the protein in cow's milk triggers digestive or allergic reactions.
-Histamine intolerance, due to high levels of histamine in aged cheeses like Parmesan, can also lead to symptoms.
+Histamine intolerance, due to high levels of histamine in aged cheeses like Parmesan, can also lead to symptoms, in addition to the high levels of salt which are found in thus cheese that could be causing electrolyte imbalances.

 What Can I Do About It?